jlubbers08/IPFS-Bridge/README.md

 This is a beta plugin and is still under heavy development as IPFS is still in the alpha stages.
 # == Description ==

 IPFS Bridge provides versioning of pages as the pages saves.
 After the page saves it publishes to the specified IPFS node.
-You're IPFS node acts as a server node as it is destributed across the IPFS network.
+Your IPFS node acts as a server node as it is destributed across the IPFS network.
 There is additional control over the IPFS configuration through the IPFS API.

 # == Installation ==
 1. Upload the ipfs-host folder to the /wp-content/plugins/ directory